Ensembl/ensembl-dauphin-style-compiler/backend-server/egs-data/README.md

 - `set-datum`:
   - `<identifier>`: records the container’s width (used for side padding, see below)
 - `height-adjust`:
-  - `tracking`: container height responds to tracking-space scaling logic
+  - `tracking`: height of container changes with content (for scrolling tracks)
 - `report`:
   - `<string>`: attach metadata to track container (sent to client-side when the track is enabled)